-There's a limit on the total amount of benefit that working age people can get.
-This is called 'the benefit cap'.
+There's a limit on the total amount of benefit that working age people can get; this is called the 'benefit cap'.

 Residents affected by the benefit cap will have their Housing Benefit or Universal Credit reduced so that their weekly income is no higher than these cap levels.

-The level of the cap is:
+As of November 2016, the level of the cap is:

 - £384.62 a week for couples (with or without children living with them)